zackpyle/etch-docs/docs/docs/elements/dynamic-elements/advanced-nav.md

 ---
-title: Advanced Nav
+title: Nav - Advanced
+sidebar_position: 110
 ---

 # Advanced Nav

 This element is not currently available, but is planned.
 Check back soon.